CookieUzen/web-notes/_docs/bm/unit 2.md

 ---
-title: Business organization and Environment
+title: Human Resources Management
 description: Unit 2 of Business Management
 ---
+> Unit 2: Human Resources Management

-# Factions and Evolution of Human Resource Management
+# 2.1 Functions and Evolution of Human Resources Management

 ## Human Resources Planning
 `Human Resources (Work force)` planning is the method used by a business to forecast how many and what type of employees are needed now and in the future.